Monthly Archives: January 2012

 Contributed by Kathy Hester, author of The Vegan Slow Cooker* and Vegan Slow Cooking for Two (or Just for You*)One of the things I’m frequently asked is how to choose a slow cooker.
 I have favorites that I’m happy to recommend, but there are a few questions you need to ask yourself to determine what’s best […]

-The classic Pho Bo is made faux with seitan.
-This Asian soup is brimming with invigorating flavors and textures.
+The classic Vietnamese soup Pho Bo soup is made vegan with seitan and vegetable stock.
+It’s filled with invigorating flavors and textures, including rice noodles or bean threads.
 I love it as a change of pace in the winter from thick soups and stews.
 It’s still every bit as warming.
-Despite the length of the ingredient list, this is a quick soup—you’ll be eating […]
+Despite the length of the ingredient list, this is a […]

 This soup is very warming, and surprisingly filling compared to the more usual, brothy miso soups.
+It features potatoes, cabbage, and root vegetables, to make a satisfying bowlful.
 Adapted from Vegan Soups and Hearty Stews for all Seasons by Nava Atlas.
+Photos by Evan Atlas.

 Quinoa is gluten free and a great source of protein.
 One cup of quinoa boasts 8 grams of protein.
 To put that into perspective, the average woman requires about 46 grams of protein per day.
 It has definitely become a very popular grain to everyone, being low in fat and high in nutrients, it is […]